 What would probably have surprised Saussure more than anything else is the degree of fragmentation and specialization now evident in what was in his day a relatively homogeneous field of inquiry.
 Linguistics as a self-defining discipline has defined itself into a diversity of inquiries that often have little in common but the appeal to the term linguistics.
-A glance at any current glossary reveals such branches as: anthropological linguistics, applied linguistics, biolinguistics, clinical linguistics, computational linguistics, pragmalinguistics, psycholinguistics, tics, sociolinguistics and many more.
+A glance at any current glossary reveals such branches as: anthropological linguistics, applied linguistics, biolinguistics, clinical linguistics, computational linguistics, critical linguistics, educational linguistics, ethnolinguistics, neurolinguistics, pragmalinguistics, psycholinguistics, sociolinguistics and many more.